Flow out (deploying to Salesforce)

 Deploying metadata

-Once OrgFlow has detected the changes that need to be deployed, the flow out process will move on to deploying them into the Salesforce org via Salesforce's metadata API.
+Once OrgFlow has determined which changes need to be deployed, the flow out process moves on to deploying them into the Salesforce org via the metadata API.

 Partial success